DJDanl/cpp-docs.pt-br/docs/mfc/reference/clistctrl-class.md

  Índice da coluna a ser excluído.

 ### <a name="return-value"></a>Valor de retorno
- Diferente de zero se for bem-sucedida; Caso contrário, zero.
+ Diferente de zero se bem-sucedido; Caso contrário, zero.

 ### <a name="example"></a>Exemplo